 You’ll always have their back, but by the time your child leaves secondary school, they will be on the cusp of adulthood.
 The transition to secondary school is a great time to start encouraging their independence, in gentle steps at first.
 For example, you might trust them with solo trips to the letter box, or allow them collect the take-away food from a local restaurant.
 Show that you have confidence in them.
 Encourage your child to pack their bag (themselves) every evening from day one, to help avoid breakfast-time panic.

 If your child has any health issues or specific needs, it is important to start talking to the school about this as early as possible.
 Provide staff with as much information as they need to build their understanding of your child and strong relationships from the off.

-The foundation for people with learning disabilities have produced an excellent guide for children with special educational needs to support the transiton to secondary school - Moving On: A guide for pupils with special educational needs moving on to secondary school
+The Mental Health Foundation has produced an excellent guide for children with special educational needs to support the transition to secondary school - Moving On: A guide for pupils with special educational needs moving on to secondary school

 Once the new term starts...

 Allow them to be tired… and hungry!

 It’s a major adjustment moving to secondary school.
 Your child is used to being the oldest in the playground.
 They’ll now be the youngest, and there will be intimidating near-adults in the years above.
 So they will need you to be at your most understanding and unruffled.
 They will also need you to provide a fully-stocked fridge!

 Make sure your child can easily access a computer, colour printer, digital camera and craft materials.
 After-school homework clubs can help kids get into the homework habit and provide helpful resources.
 Organise a space at home specifically for your child to focus on study and store their books and stationery.